 - Chicken: Green beans and chicken are a perfect match!
 Try with baked chicken breast.
 Kids love air fryer chicken drumsticks!

 - Side dishes: Mashed potatoes or cauliflower mashed potatoes.

 Sauteed green beans will also add a vibrant punch of colour to your Holiday table along with:

-- Turkey: Roast turkey breast and boneless turkey breast roast.
+- Turkey: Roasted bone-in turkey breast and boneless turkey breast.

 Making This Recipe in Advance